 Everything from typewriters to telephones have gotten increasingly sleek in their design and complex in their operation.
 Certainly, each analog process has its own educational barriers to entry, but much of this could be uncovered through some trial and error and empirical study.
 The digital world has systemic parameters that must be operated within.
 Before completing a hardware build a computer engineer must consider what software will be installed.
 When designing softwares, a programmer must consider compatibilities there as well.
 This is not to say that these considerations did not have to be made in the analog world but there were far fewer browser versions and file types to manage.
 Analog technologies also updated less frequently.

 British writer Sir Arthur C. Clarke once wrote, “Any technology sufficiently advanced is indistinguishable from magic.”
-This seems to ring absolutely true.
+This seems to ring absolutely true, especially in the case of 3d printing UK.
 If you are a mac user and your personal computer begins to malfunction, your individual options are terribly limited before you have to bring it in to a technician for diagnosis.
 As sleek and beautiful as these designs are there is something particularly cold about them.
 Despite the broad functionality of all the digital devices around us they are not as modular as the products of days of old.
 In contrast this is what many computer users value about PCs, the fact that they can customize, and build them from scratch.

 The closed source, sleek nature of certain designs represents a patriarchal approach to our products even though some of the brands themselves, have come to represent and be adapted by creatives.
 For many of us our only concern is that it works, reliably, with disregard for how.
 But that lack of concern for how things work, directly relates to the manufacturing, and business practices that drive business.